AndrewJBateman/mevn-todo-app/README.md

 ## Features

 * Working Todo list - frontend and backend fully functional.
+Webpack framework is not deprecated.
+Do not update dependencies or lots of Webpack problems appear.

 ## To-do list

-1. Improve frontend UI - change checkboxes to buttons.

-2. Add a date field to Backend database.
+1. Nothing

 ## App Status